panda2134/ldso-notes/startup.md

     - `struct dso` is the node type of a doubly-linked list, containing SO file details and two pointers to the prev/next elements.
     - data in dso comes from the program header (`PT_xxx`), ELF header, aux variables on stack, and `_DYNAMIC` section
     - `struct dso` includes things like library name, rpath, got, symbol hashtables, base address, etc.
-  - [ ] It then does REL addend saving for ld.so (TODO: what is this?)
+  - [x] It then does REL addend saving for ld.so (see System V ABI page 69-71)
   - It relocates ld.so again.
 This time, it doesn't simply add the offset, but proceeds with a complex algorithm, accounting for every symbol type.
-    - Most of this algorithm is about addition/subtraction on addresses and offsets
+    - Most of this algorithm is about addition/subtraction on addresses and offsets. (see System V ABI page 69-71)
-    - [ ] TODO: figure out detailed specs in natural language
   - After these steps, it calls **stage 2b)** to do multithreading-related work
     - Set up thread local storage (TLS)
     - [ ] TODO: figure out musl's pthread implementation & how ld.so handles TLS when loading a library